What Effect Did Abraham Lincoln Have On The Civil War

 Abraham Lincoln's Leadership During the Civil War

 From a military perspective, Lincoln's leadership involved selecting and overseeing Union generals, developing war strategies, and managing the logistical complexities of a large-scale conflict.
-Politically, he navigated deep divisions within his own party, maintained the support of key Northern states, and skillfully managed foreign relations to prevent European intervention on behalf of the Confederacy.
+Day to day, politically, he navigated deep divisions within his own party, maintained the support of key Northern states, and skillfully managed foreign relations to prevent European intervention on behalf of the Confederacy.
 Perhaps most significantly, Lincoln's moral leadership transformed the war from a mere effort to preserve the Union into a crusade for human freedom, forever altering the course of American history.

 Comprehensive Overview